wagiminator/MCU-Flash-Tools/README.md

 ## puyaisp
 ### Description
-With this tool, PUYA microcontrollers of the series PY32F0xx (and maybe other PY32) can be flashed via a simple USB-to-serial converter by utilizing the factory built-in embedded bootloader.
+With this tool, PUYA microcontrollers of the series PY32F0xx (and maybe other PY32) can be flashed via a simple USB-to-serial converter by utilizing the factory built-in embedded UART bootloader.

 ### Preparations
 If necessary, a driver for the USB-to-serial converter used must be installed.